Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English

 Correct

-Explanation An ovum is the largest human cell.
+An ovum is the largest human cell.
 The process of formation of ova is known as oogenesis.
 Vagina receives the sperms, acts as birth canal during child birth (parturition).
-Incorrect

 Leaderboard: Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English